Voters have more options this year - Farmville

 “The last day to register to vote or change your voter information is Oct.
 13,” she said.
 “You do not have to re-register if you are currently registered, and anybody can call and check with us to make sure they are registered.
 That way it’ll save them a lot of work and save a lot of taxpayer money from us sending out extra mail that doesn’t need to be (sent).”

 She said Oct.
 23 at 5 p.m. is the deadline for requesting a ballot by mail.
 This means a completed application must be in her office in her hand by 5 p.m. that day.
 “It can’t be postmarked,” she said.
 “It has to be in my hand so I can enter it that evening and be able to mail (it) out the next day.”

 Oct.
-31 is the last day to absentee vote in person, she stated.
+31 is the last day to submit an absentee ballot to the registrar’s office in person, she stated.

 Wright said she is not sure yet if Prince Edward will utilize lockboxes, which would be boxes placed somewhere in the county where voters could submit their ballots.